Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

-This program (J-ShIP) was designed by Osaka University and UCEAP for serious students ready to begin the intensive study of Japanese language, with the added benefit of learning about Japanese culture, traditions and life within a local community.
+This program (J-ShIP) was designed for serious students ready to begin the intensive study of Japanese language, with the added benefit of exposure to Japanese culture, traditions and life within a local community.